solana-labs/example-helloworld/README.md

 $ export LIVE=1
 ```

+Use the environment variable `CLUSTER` to choose a different Solana cluster.

 ## Expand your skills with advanced examples

 There is lots more to learn; The following examples demonstrate more advanced features like custom errors, advanced account handling, suggestions for data serialization, benchmarking, etc..